Periodic Table

 Alloys and alloy science - metallurgy - can be highly involved.

-Prof. Joe Bellina – an academic physicist at Saint Mary's College, Notre Dame, Indiana, USA – recently made an interesting contribution to the ChemEd list on the subject of iron and steel alloys which illustrates this point.
+Prof. Joe Bellina – an academic physicist at Saint Mary's College, Notre Dame, Indiana, USA – made an interesting contribution to the ChemEd list on the subject of iron and steel alloys which illustrates this point.
 (Many thanks to Joe for permission to use the following text):

 • Steel is an iron-carbon alloy, where the carbon is present at up to 7%.